Certain types of foods tend to aggravate certain

 occur or get worse.
 Be aware of the foods listed below, as they may trigger

 your arrhythmia.
-In general, it is a good idea to talk with your doctor about
+It is a good idea to talk with your doctor about

 your diet.
-You may want to specifically bring up the items in the table
+You may want to specifically talk about the items in the table

 How it aggravates your arrhythmia